calebdre/notes/philosophy/test2/Peter Carruthers.md

 ## Peter Carruthers

->Answer  to the mind-body problem
+>Answer  to the mind-body problem:
 > - Reductive materialism.
 He calls it identity-theory, or that the mind just is the brain.

 - Identity-theory argument